arinzehills/smart_commando/README.md

 2. In the terminal or command prompt, run the following command to launch the app: flutter run(all in the project directory)

 This command will build the app and launch it on your emulator/device.

+### Building the application

+1. Run flutter build apk

+2. Ensure that you have a device connected to your machine.

+3. Run flutter install

+4. download and install

+## To Use the Already app

+1. Go to this url

+2. download and install

+3. Sign up or sign in into the app if you have created an account

+4. ENNJOY!!!

+## To Use the Camera view app

+1. Go to this url

+2. download and install

+3. Sign up or sign in into the app if you have created an account

+4. ENNJOY!!!

 <!-- ## Acknowledgments